-A careful observer, Kenth's attention was continually drawn to one specific detail - motocross bikes had more engine power than their suspension could handle.
+Being a careful observer, Kenth's attention was continuously drawn to one specific detail - motocross bikes had more engine power than their suspension could handle.
 It was not long before Kenth realised that better performance could be achieved by improved wheel suspension.

 Öhlins Racing was established in 1976, and just two years later the company won its first World Championship title.
-Despite being in the business for 30 years, the search for perfection and new functions is still the main focus of the company.
+Despite being in the business for 35 years, the search for perfection and new functions is still the main focus of the company.

 Congratulations!
-You are now the owner of an Öhlins Shock Absorber.
-More than one hundred World Championships and other major world titles are definitive proof that Öhlins shock absorbers offer outstanding performance and reliability.
+You are now the owner of an Öhlins product.
+More than two hundred World Championships and other major world titles are definitive proof that Öhlins products offer outstanding performance and reliability.

-Every product has gone through rigorous testing and engineers have spent thousands of hours, doing their very best to use every possible experience from our 30 years within the racing sport.
+Every product has gone through rigorous testing and engineers have spent thousands of hours, doing their very best to use every possible experience from our 35 years within the racing sport.